alkreb/wolf-pack-tracker-au24/docs/index.md

 _This is a mock API to simulate the REST interface of an imaginary service._

-The Wolf Pack Tracer API provides information about wolves and their habitat, migration patterns and health.

-Scientists, conservationist and naturalists can also track information about wolf migrations, habitat and prey.
+Scientists, conservationist, and naturalists can track information about wolves and wolf packs, including their habitat, migration patterns, health and prey.

 ## Getting started